DeveshKD/Simple-RAG-pipline/README.md

 ### Code Structure

-- `app.py`: The main application file that contains the Streamlit interface and logic for handling PDF uploads and user interactions.
+- `Rag_bot.py`: The main application file that contains the Streamlit interface and logic for handling PDF uploads and user interactions.
 - `requirements.txt`: A list of Python packages required for the project.
+- `Tesseract_req.txt`: Required modules for TesseractORC to run.
 - `README.md`: This documentation file.

 ### Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.

-### License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ### Acknowledgements